 How They Address the Controversy

-Sleepers does very little to address the controversy of the book.
-The film has Michael saying he had his record expunged, but that is about it.
+Sleepers has Michael saying he had his record expunged, but does not really delve deep into the veracity of it.
 At the time of the film’s release, Levinson said he believed Carcaterra’s story and hoped the controversy would not overshadow the work they had done.

 ‘A Million Little Pieces’